JaneliaSciComp/multifish/docs/Development.md

 ## Working with submodules

+To pull in the submodules:

+    git submodule init
+    git submodule update

 To update the external modules, you need to pull from Git with a special flag:

     git pull --recurse-submodules